darklimeteam/ngrx-store-sample/README.md

 ## Store-2

-Second step: update action, effect, reducer for simple json structure was added.
+Second step: update action, effect, reducer for simple json structure were added.

 Result: App component text area JSON could be modified by user ----> Save button allows to change settings data in ngrx/store ----> Selector automatically updates data in the App component

+## Store-3

+Third step: loading and loaded flags were added to track status and show loader when needed

+Result: `metaReducer` changes value (true/false) of loading and loaded flags. `selectMeta` selector observes flag value and initiates loader showing.